PEXANE2/azure-docs.tr-tr/articles/azure-app-configuration/quickstart-feature-flag-azure-functions-csharp.md

     }
     ```

-5. *Function1.cs* açın ve aşağıdaki ad alanlarını ekleyin.
+5. *İşlev1. cs*' yi açın ve aşağıdaki ad alanlarını ekleyin.

     ```csharp
     using System.Linq;